stephorc/stephorc/README.md

 Hello world! 👋

 I'm Steph!
-Your friendly, neighborhood Fantasy Writer, Small Business Owner, & Freelance Graphic Designer! 🕸️
+Your friendly, neighborhood Fantasy Writer & Small Business Owner! 🕸️

 I have a Bachelors degree in Creative Writing 📖✍️ with 3+ years of experience in Digital Marketing 📊 3+ years of experience in Graphic Design 🎨 and 2+ years of experience in Ecommerce 🛒